 You're in country, you've just survived a long flight, and you are working on getting settled into a new time zone.
 That first week, it's especially important to:

 You need to try and get on a good sleeping schedule.
 If you're in a time zone that is 12ish hours different than the one you're coming from, that means staying awake until an acceptable hour and waking up in the morning.
 You'll probably have to fight the urge to stay up all night talking to your friends back home because you're wide awake and not transitioned to the new time zone yet.
 But don't worry, jet lag usually only lasts a few days or up to a week for most.

 Get used to the food in a new country!
 The food is going to be very new at first, but try and find things that you love — plates of tacos, bowls of borscht and piles of plantains!
 Yummm.
-Soon, you'll come home wanting to make those favorite Russian recipes and others for yourself and your family, believe it or not.
+Soon, you'll come home wanting to make those authentic recipes for everyone you know (and for just yourself because you miss it so much).

 You'll have plenty of time to get acquainted with your new home along the way but one of the best ways to get comfortable in your new area is to jump right in!
 Don't be afraid to head out with your new friends to test out the bus routes, go into the new city, and get to know your way around.